Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     [],colspanx(9)[*Measurement Step Ranges*],[*Excluded Simulator*],..fnn_exclude_single_simulator.flatten().slice(1,)
     )
   ),
   caption: "Accuracy for the FNN.
 A single simulator backend is excluded from the training dataset.
-Only measurement data generated by this excluded simulator is used as testset.",
+Only measurement data generated by this excluded simulator is used as the test set.",
   kind: table,
 ) <fnn-single-simulator-excluded>

 #let cnn_exclude_single_simulator = csv("data/cnn_excluded_simulator_vs_step_ranges_all_other_backends_combined.csv")
 #figure(
   text(
-    size: 9pt,
+    size: 10pt,
     tablex(
       columns: 10,
       align: center,